FenixEdu/sviz/visualizations/approval_rate/index.md

 call_args: ""
 sample_call: SViz.loadViz("showStudentProgress", "data.json", "#visualization");
 opts:
+  - - width
+    - 600
+    - total width, including margins
+  - - blockWidth
+    - 50
+    - size for each block, including padding and 2 bars.
+In pixels.
-  - - "[measure]"
+  - - blockPadding
-    - "true for all measures [total, approved, noattend, extent, mean, median]"
-    - true of false to display (or not) each measure
+    - 10
+    - padding bellow and above the 2 bars.
+In pixels.
-  - - help
+  - - barWidth
-    - true
+    - 0.9
-    - displays an help tooltip explaining each measure
+    - bar width in percent
 ---

 These are the required fields for this visualization to work.
 More fields can be added (for joint use with other visualizations), as long as this structure remains unchanged.
 If "notAttended" is not included, the number of not evaluated students will not be displayed.